 Energy savings can be greatly increased by lowering the demand on artificial lighting within the building envelope.
 The practice of daylighting involves the placement of windows, openings, and reflective surfaces in a manner that allows sunlight during the day to provide effective internal lighting.
 Particular attention is given to daylighting when the goal of a building is to maximize visual comfort while reducing energy costs.
 Common components of daylighting include skylights, clerestory windows, light shelves, and light reflectors.

-Building products that are made from recycled products and are, themselves recyclable, serve to further reduce solid waste problems, cut energy consumption in manufacturing, and save on natural resource use.
-Other options include using salvaged and reclaimed materials; lumber, millwork, and hardware for example.
+Building products that are made from recycled products and are themselves recyclable serve to further reduce solid waste problems, cut energy consumption in manufacturing, and save on natural resource use.
+Other options include using salvaged and reclaimed materials such as lumber, millwork, and hardware.

 •Life Cycle Assessment

-Also known as a Cradle-to-Grave analysis, it is the process by which we can assess the environmental impact associated with a particular product or service throughout all stages of its life: -materials processing-manufacturing-distribution-use-repair and maintenance-disposal or recycling.
-Cumulatively, these criteria allows us to more accurately interpret the true environmental trade-offs associated with a particular product or process.
+Also known as a cradle-to-grave analysis, a life cycle assessment is the process by which we can assess the environmental impact associated with a particular product or service throughout all stages of its life: materials processing, manufacturing, distribution, use-repair and maintenance, disposal or recycling.
+Cumulatively, these criteria allow us to more accurately interpret the true environmental trade-offs associated with a particular product or process.
 In an ideal scenario, a low-embodied product would be chosen (reduced impact in manufacturing and delivery), it would have high durability (reducing impact in maintenance and repair), and be recyclable (minimizing the impact associated with disposal or recycling).
 As a design team, along with our client, we can compare a product’s life cycle assessment with its purchase price and performance ratings to select the product or material that best serves the project and client.

 -Photovoltaic systems are commonly known as solar panels which harness and store energy from the sun.
 The photovoltaic effect is the creation of voltage or electrical current in a material (silicon, cadmium telluride, copper sulfide) when exposed to sunlight.